jakemackie/discord-typescript/README.md

 # Typescript Template
 [Discord.js](https://discord.js.org/) is the leading library for interacting with the Discord API, this template allows you to write your own bot with complete typesafety before compiling to JavaScript.

+## GitHub Templates
+If you wish to simply copy this template into your own repository, you can do so by clicking the "Use this template" button on the top of this page.
+This will create a new repository with the contents of this template, ready to go! 🚀

 ## Before you begin
 Before you can start using this template, you'll need to have both [Git](https://git-scm.com/) and [Node.js](https://nodejs.org/en/) installed on your machine.